Auctioning with Strategically Reticent Bidders: The Basics of Mechanism Design with

 \end{definition} That is, reporting true type and revealing full information is a dominant-strategy equilibrium of the corresponding game.

-The dominant-strategy \infoIC{} is the strongest \infoIC{} condition.
-However, dominant-strategy \infoIC{} cannot be expected in general, due to the similar reason as in the classic setup -- one buyer’s partial revealing behavior could cause the auctioneer to overcharge a different buyer.
-More details are discussed later in example \ref{ex:dominant-fail}.
+The dominant-strategy \infoIC{} is stronger than ex-post \infoIC{} condition.
+However, dominant-strategy \infoIC{} cannot be expected in general due to a similar reason as in the classic setup -- one bidder’s partial revealing behavior could cause the auctioneer to overcharge a different bidder.
+More details are discussed later in Example \ref{ex:dominant-fail}.
+We will primarily focus on ex-post \infoIC{}, and thus omit ``ex-post'' unless otherwise specified.

-The ex-post \infoIC{} and ex-post IR is a stronger condition than Bayesian \infoIC{} and interim IR.
-All results in this paper is based on the ex-post \infoIC{} and IR, so we will omit ex-post and directly use \infoIC{} and IR for simplicity.
-In addition, if a mechanism satisfies ex-post \infoIC{} and IR in \infobid{}, we will say the bidders' strategies are \emph{truthful} or \emph{truthfulness} for convenience.
-This extends the meaning of \emph{truthfulness} in the classic bidder behavior model, as here the strategically reticent bidders must not only report their true value types, but also fully reveal their information states.
+In this paper, we say a mechanism is \emph{truthful}, if it satisfies ex-post \infoIC{} and IR.
+This extends the meaning of \emph{truthfulness} in the classical sense, as here the strategically reticent bidders must not only report their true type variables but also fully reveal their information variables.
+The revelation principle \cite{roughgarden2010algorithmic} also holds under the \newmodel, so the mechanism designer can without loss of generality focus on designing truthful mechanism.

+\begin{theorem} [Revelation Principle] Under the \newmodel, for any mechanism that implements a Bayes-Nash equilibrium, there always exists another truthful (in ex-post sense), direct mechanism that implements this Bayes-Nash equilibrium. \end{theorem}

+The proof of the above revelation principle is standard and thus is deferred to Appendix \ref{append:mech-char}.